Skip to main contentArrow Right

 Compared to these other access control models, RBAC offers a happy medium of accessibility and security, which makes it an ideal fit for a wide range of B2B authentication use cases and adopter needs.

-7 Benefits of RBAC
+7 benefits of RBAC

 Beyond being critical to keeping systems safe, RBAC is crucial for meeting regulatory compliance requirements.
 Many frameworks, such as HIPAA for healthcare data, the EU's GDPR for data protection, and PCI DSS for payment card information security, mandate stringent access control measures.
 RBAC addresses these requirements with straightforward and effective controls, keeping the organization compliant.